SvenFestersen/MPalCLI/README.markdown

 Set volume:
     mpal.py volume [<value>]
-If <value> is omitted, this hows the current volume. <value> has to be an integer in range [0, 100].
+If &lt;value&gt; is omitted, this hows the current volume. <value> has to be an integer in range [0, 100].
 The given value is rounded to multiples of five.
 An alternative to set the volume is